Mysteriosis/IoT-Smart-building/README.md

 # IoT-Smart-building
 Repository for IoT Lab 1
+Back-end python used as gateway for z-wave network

 ## Dependencies